Waitrose Cookery School team

 Russell has a great individual cooking style that’s loved by all the customers on our courses.

-He is an emerging talent within the industry and this year is one of 3 finalists for the Grocery Aid Cook of the Year 2015 competition taking place at the renowned and prestigious L’Institut Paul Bocuse, based in Lyon.
-The judges will be Brian Turner CBE and Michel Roux OBE, The Godfather Of Cooking, 3 Michelin Star Chef.
+He is an emerging talent within the industry and in 2015 was one of 3 finalists for the Grocery Aid Cook of the Year 2015 competition which took place at the renowned and prestigious L’Institut Paul Bocuse in Lyon.

 Jack Homer, Sous Chef, King's Cross